 - Increasing age

-- Ethnic group – Some ethnic groups have a higher risk of heart disease.
-South Asian people living in the UK have a higher risk that the rest of the UK population.
+- Ethnic group – some ethnicities carry a higher risk of cardiovascular problems.
+South Asian people living in the UK, for instance, have a higher risk that the rest of the UK population.

-The key with cardiovascular disease is good prevention and proper management.
-Making small changes to your lifestyle can reduce your risk of developing cardiovascular disease.
-Even if you have cardiovascular disease it’s important to take healthful steps to keep your heart healthy and reduce risk of future problems.
+Cardiovascular disease requires good prevention and proper management.
+Making small changes to your lifestyle can reduce your risk of developing it in the first place, and even if you do have it, it’s important to take steps to keep your heart healthy and reduce risk of future problems.

 Testing for cardiovascular risk

 Cardiovascular disease as well as risk factors such as high cholesterol often run in families.
-If you have a family history of cardiovascular disease or fall into one of the risk factor categories you might want to consider a comprehensive cardiovascular risk assessment.
-This test screens for all the types of cholesterol as well as other known risk factors for cardiovascular disease.
-It can be an invaluable preventative screen allowing intervention before a problem occurs.
-Comprehensive Cardiovascular Risk Assessment.
+If you have a family history of cardiovascular disease or fall into one of the risk factor categories, a Comprehensive Cardiovascular Test screens for many types of cholesterol as well as other known risk factors for cardiovascular disease.
+It can be an invaluable preventative screening that allows intervention before a problem occurs.

-Diet – A diet high in saturated fats, salt, alcohol, caffeine and refined, sugary foods can accelerate the development of cardiovascular disease.
-For prevention it is important to ensure an adequate intake of fruits, vegetables, fibre and essential fats.
-Achieving this can be a daunting task, especially in our busy modern lives.
-So, for extra guidance and practical tips on how to alter your diet for lifelong heart health why not be smart and Book a Consultation.
+Diet: a diet high in saturated fats, salt, alcohol, caffeine and refined, sugary foods can accelerate the development of cardiovascular disease.
+For prevention an adequate intake of fruits, vegetables, fibre and essential fats is important.

-Nutritional deficiencies – Often cardiovascular disease is exacerbated by a collection of nutrient deficiencies.
-Having a full heath MOT is an excellent way of finding out exactly which nutrients you are in need of topping up.
+A full Heath MOT Test is an excellent way of finding out exactly which nutrients you need to top up.
 It will give you a comprehensive overview of your nutritional status as well as providing an insight into your disease risk.
 Any deficiencies can then be identified and corrected before they become a problem.
-NutrEval – MOT Health Test.

-High homocysteine -Homocysteine is a chemical naturally produced in the body.
+High homocysteine: homocysteine is a chemical naturally produced in the body.
 When levels are kept within check it doesn’t pose any health risks.
-However, if the body’s ability to break homocysteine down becomes compromised it can gradually accumulate.
-High homocysteine is linked to cardiovascular disease, mental health problems and many other conditions.
-It can be easily treated with a specially designed supplement programme and diet and you can have your homocysteine levels tested via an individual blood test however this is already included in the Comprehensive Cardiovascular Health Test.
-Click here for an individual Homocysteine Test.
+However, if the body’s ability to break homocysteine down becomes compromised, it can gradually accumulate, potentially contributing to cardiovascular disease, mental health problems and many other conditions.